JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 }
 ```

-Once this function created, it needs to be registered with shiny using the `registerInputHandler` function, which takes two arguments.
+Once this function created, it needs to be registered with Shiny using the `registerInputHandler` function, which takes two arguments.
 First, a unique identifier for the handler, second, the handler function.
 Attempt to give the handler a unique yet straightforward name (alphanumeric characters, underscores, and periods) to avoid clashes with other handlers.

 ```r
 # register with shiny